 Khum Chao Burirat

 This was the residence of the last “Chao Burirat” of Chiang Mai: Chao Kaewmungmuang Na Chiengmai.
 Chao Burirat was the title of one of the five princes who together administered Chiang Mai.
-Under the reign of Rama V he became responsible for justice.
-British American Tobacco Ltd. (BAT) was founded here.
-It was their office until 1941.
+Under the reign of Rama V, he became responsible for justice.
+It was the office of British American Tobacco Ltd. (BAT) until 1941.
 They sold the residence to the Ministry of Finance in 1953.
 The office of Chiang Mai Tobacco is next door.
 They take care of the building.

 The Kitipanit store on Thapae Road was probably the first department store in Chiang Mai.
-The building was constructed in 1925.
+The building dates back to 1925.
 The arrival of the railroad in Chiang Mai had a profound impact on the city.
 Many new shops and businesses opened in the Sanpakoy area and on Thapae Road.
 The Kitibut family was the owner of Kitipanit Store.
 Chin Kiew Kitipanit was the manager.